So, I’ve been with VIP Kid for about 6 months now, and I’m really enjoying it!

 That said, you definitely want to try and be somewhat consistent so that you can build up a group of regulars, at least in the beginning!
 Again, I think that was my BIGGEST mistake when I first started this job.

-And yes, you can take all the time off in the world, but again – at least in the beginning, it might be difficult to keep students coming back if you’re there one week and not the next!
-At least, I think this is what happened with me.
+And yes, you can take all the time off in the world, but again – at least in the beginning, it might be difficult to keep students coming back if you’re there one week and not the next.
+I think this is what happened with me.
 Once you’re more established you can just tell your regular students when you’re going on vacation, and then enjoy your well-deserved time off!

 FEEDBACK IS SO SO IMPORTANT…And I was doing it completely wrong.
 I honestly used the templates for feedback that I found in the lesson materials section and pretty much just summarized what we’d done that day, added in one thing I thought the student should work on, and ended with praise.
 But nope nope nope.
 Stop what you’re doing RIGHT now and go watch these videos – it’ll totally change how you view and write feedback!